Naderalhawmi/The-calculator/README.md

-You must have the visual studio instaled to open this projeket or you can flow the flowing steps:
+You must have the visual studio instaled to see the coode of this projeket or you can flow the flowing steps to open it directly :

 1: Download the file.